Gittegatt/VinylChroma/README.md

 </p>

 <h3 align="center">
   No colorful records on hand?
-Use the center label of the records or album covers instead!
+Use the center labels, combine them with the vinyl surface through sensor mixing, or use the album covers instead!
 </h3>

 <h3 align="center">
   No records on hand?
-Find another use for it.
+Find another use for it — it’s a color reader after all.
 Stay creative.
 </h3>
 <br>